Types of sexual offence allegation

 The law relating to sexual offences can be complex and challenging and with increased numbers of sexual complaints being reported it is important to have a legal team that will handle the matter with exemplary care and tact.
 For more information on a confidential basis without obligation don’t hesitate to contact us on 01616 966 229.

 Under no circumstances should you communicate with the person who is accusing you of the offence and you should make sure that any evidence of contact you have had with them in the past, for example text messages, call logs and emails, are saved and documented.
-Your solicitor will make all necessary enquiries on your behalf.

 What should I do if the police contact me?

-Due to the serious nature of sexual offences the police are obligated to investigate all accusations.
+Due to the serious nature of sexual offences the police are obliged to investigate all accusations.
 If you are arrested by the police you have the right to a legal representative and you should not speak to the police without obtaining legal advice first.